korzin/playground-kafka/README.md

-# playground-kafka
+# TODO descr
-Just playing with Kafka APIs and simple pipelines
+Just playing with Kafka APIs and simple pipelines, after one kinda inspiring talk.